Paturages/ch-wiki/charting/tempo-mapping.md

 ## Tips

-stop fucking mapping the main beat on the counterbeat, when the drums play a crash it doesn't fucking always mean it's the main fucking beat
+* stop fucking mapping the main beat on the counterbeat, when the drums play a crash it doesn't fucking always mean it's the main fucking beat
+* use the fucking metronome, I don't know how people tempo map without metronomes

 ## Special cases